“The Galaxy Buds are a valuable pair of true wireless earbuds.”

-It’s a big year for true wireless earbuds.
+It’s an exciting time for true wireless earbuds.
 With new chips promising more compact designs and better battery life finally making it into real-world products, there are more reasons than ever to cut the cord on your listening life.

-Among the first of the next-gen true wireless headphones to hit the market, Samsung’s new Galaxy Buds showcased the cutting edge of technology.
+Among the first of the next-gen true wireless headphones to hit the market, Samsung’s Galaxy Buds showcased the cutting edge of technology.
 With six hours of battery life, a wireless charging case, and a light, nimble design, there’s a lot to love about the company’s latest set of buds.

 Most impressive, the Galaxy Buds’ collection of features comes at an affordable $129 price tag and the Buds were even bundled with pre-orders of the S10, S10+, or Fold phones.
-The combination of technology and value make the Galaxy Buds among the best wireless earbuds you can buy right now.
+The combination of technology and value made the Galaxy Buds among the best wireless earbuds you can buy right now, at least until the Galaxy Buds + came along.

 The Galaxy Buds come in a small box with the charging case, a long USB type-C cable, three sets of silicone eartips and sport fins, and a small user guide.
 Opening the case, it’s immediately evident that Samsung’s follow-up to the 2018 Gear IconX are significantly smaller and lighter than their predecessor, allowing them to sit more comfortably in your ears.

 An ergonomic triangular design integrates the comfortable rubber earfins and soft rubber eartips, providing a very solid fit and great seal, easily ranking among the most comfortable true wireless earbuds we’ve tested.
 Where Apple’s eartip-free AirPods can be a bit rough on your ears during longer listening sessions, the Galaxy Buds are nearly unnoticeable once you put them in.

 The most comfortable true wireless earbuds we’ve ever tested.